YINI-lang/YINI-spec/YINI-Specification.md

 | Comments           | 🚫 No (discarded)                | -                               | Comments are dropped during JSON conversion.|
 | Terminator         | 🚫 No (ignored)                  | -                               | Terminator must be appended when converting to YINI.|

+### See also:
+Section 14.3. for "Examples of YINI ⇆ JSON Mapping".

 ## 14. Examples

 ### 14.1.
 Minimal Example